 In our Bible studies we read Scripture together, ask lots of questions, read and listen to what Bible scholars and teachers can bring to the conversation, and we listen to one another.
 We may end up with more questions than we have answers, but we are okay with that.

-A new Bible study, titled Women in the Bible, begins Sunday January, 28 at 6:00 p.m.
+Our final Bible study for the season will be Sunday April 22, at 6:00 p.m.
 The class will be held in the Fellowship Hall and meet every other Sunday.
 The class will be led by Mike McCoy who, although he’s a neanderthal guy, promises to make the class enlightening, topical, and edgy.
 Join us, and discover how women have played a critical role in the development of our faith, despite living in an overwhelmingly patriarchal society.